MDIL-SNU/SevenNet/pretrained_potentials/SevenNet_0__11July2024/README.md

-## SevenNet-0
+## SevenNet-0 (11July2024)
-SevenNet-0 is an interatomic potential pre-trained on the [M3GNet dataset](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599).
+SevenNet-0 (11July2024) is an interatomic potential pre-trained on the [MPTrj(CHGNet) dataset](https://figshare.com/articles/dataset/Materials_Project_Trjectory_MPtrj_Dataset/23713842).

-**Warning:** Please update the potential with this version if you used SevenNet-0 before May 01, 2024.
-We deprecated the previous version, which has a bug related to the cutoff function.
+**Warning:** This is NOT the potential referred to in [our paper](https://pubs.acs.org/doi/10.1021/acs.jctc.4c00190).
+Please check 'SevenNet/pretrained_potentials/SevenNet_0__22May2024' for the referenced there.

+SevenNet-0 (11July2024) has the same architecture and number of parameters as SevenNet-0 (22May2024), but the training process and dataset differ.

+We found that this model performs better than the previous SevenNet-0 (22May2024).

 It can be directly applied to any system without training and fine-tuned with another dataset if accuracy is unsatisfactory.